isomerpages/moh-vaccinegov/pages/faq.md

 						<input id="question-1-7" type="checkbox">
 							<label for="question-1-7" class="tab-label">How can I receive the Novavax/Nuvaxovid COVID-19 vaccine?</label>
 						<div class="tab-content">
-							<p>You may contact any of the Public Health Preparedness Clinics (PHPCs) that offer Novavax/Nuvaxovid COVID-19 vaccine to book an appointment<br><br>Please note that the Novavax/Nuvaxovid vaccine is only approved for use in persons aged 12 years and above.<br><br>From 1 January 2024, the Novavax/Nuvaxovid vaccine will no longer be available under the National Vaccination Programme (NVP)*.
-The existing formulation of the Novavax/Nuvaxovid vaccine, which is based on the original COVID-19 strain, is no longer supplied by the manufacturer.<br><br>Eligible individuals who wish to receive their first dose of the Novavax/Nuvaxovid vaccine have to do so by 1 December 2023.
-This is to allow sufficient time for them to complete their primary vaccination series before 31 December 2023.
-No further Novavax/Nuvaxovid vaccine will be offered to individuals seeking the first dose of the Novavax/Nuvaxovid vaccine after 1 December 2023.<br><br>Eligible individuals who are in the midst of completing Novavax primary vaccination series are advised to receive the second dose before 31 December 2023.<br><br>Eligible individuals who have completed their primary vaccination series and wish to receive the Novavax/Nuvaxovid vaccine to achieve minimum protection or as an additional dose, should also do so by 31 December 2023, with a minimum interval of five months after their last dose.
-Individuals receiving their vaccination after 31 December 2023 may receive the Moderna/Spikevax or Pfizer-BioNTech/Comirnaty vaccines to achieve minimum protection or as an additional dose.
-Alternatively, the Sinovac-CoronaVac vaccine remains available under the NVP for now.<br><br>*Under the NVP, vaccination is free for all Singaporean Citizens, Permanent Resident, Long Term Pass Holders and certain Short Term Pass holders.
+							<p>The Novavax/Nuvaxovid vaccine is currently unavailable under the National Vaccination Programme (NVP).
+The previous formulation of the Novavax/Nuvaxovid vaccine, which was based on the original COVID-19 strain, is no longer supplied by the manufacturer.
+Novavax is in the process of filing for regulatory approval for its updated COVID-19 XBB.1.5 vaccine formulation.<br><br>Individuals receiving their vaccination may receive the Moderna/Spikevax or Pfizer-BioNTech/Comirnaty vaccines to achieve minimum protection or as an additional dose.
+Alternatively, the Sinovac-CoronaVac vaccine remains available under the NVP for now.
 	</p>
     				</div>
     			</div>